- How To

 Currently viewing the tag: "fda"

-The post What You Need to Know About the Tobacco Product Listing Deadline appeared first on Tobacco Business Magazine.
+The post The ABCs of FDA Tobacco Product Review Applications appeared first on Tobacco Business Magazine.

 For the past several years, the tobacco industry has been in a long, drawn-out battle for control with the U.S. Food and Drug Administration.
 A new proposal from the Trump Administration, however, could put an end to the FDA’s reign over the tobacco industry and its products while giving more power to another federal agency. […]

 The post Trump Administration Wants to Remove FDA from Tobacco Regulation appeared first on Tobacco Business Magazine.

 The recent passage of the federal Tobacco 21 legislation signed into law on Dec.
 20, 2019 by President Donald Trump has created chaos and confusion among tobacco retailers, leading to various retail associations to press the U.S. Food and Drug Administration (FDA) for clarification [read more here].
 The agency has responded to this request, offering […]

 The post FDA Clarifies Its Position on Tobacco 21 Enforcement appeared first on Tobacco Business Magazine.